milk-tax-opinion-header-illus-webp.webp

 Taxing Milk Alternatives: Double standards

-Whether on a national or pan-European level, subsidies and tax reliefs shape product pricing and therefore consumer decisions.
+Whether on a national or pan-European level, subsidies and tax reliefs shape product pricing and, therefore, consumer decisions.
 With climate change already transforming our planet and extreme climate events like fires, floods and droughts becoming more frequent, choosing a more sustainable diet is one way to demand a better food system with lower environmental impacts.

 According to a 2018 study conducted by Poore and Nemecek, a more plant-based diet could reduce greenhouse gas emissions by the food sector by up to 76%.
-The study estimates that up to 10.4 billion tonnes of CO2 equivalent could be saved per year if consumers replaced half of the animal products they consume with plant-based alternatives.5 Why then, one may ask, are local and European authorities making it harder than necessary for consumers to make more sustainable choices that would help meet sustainability goals and ultimately benefit the planet?
+The study estimates that up to 10.4 billion tonnes of CO2 equivalent could be saved annually if consumers replaced half of the animal products they consume with plant-based alternatives.5 Why then, one may ask, are local and European authorities making it harder than necessary for consumers to make more sustainable choices that would help meet sustainability goals and ultimately benefit the planet?

 Learn more about the environmental footprints of various Plant-Based Milk Alternatives.